digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 basicnp-8hoav   Ready    <none>   22s   v1.21.2
 ```

-**The experiment was a success!
-The node was recycled.**
+As you can see, the node was recycled.

 ## Final Notes

-In the end we can see that it's very easy to handle and overcome some special situations if having the right tools at hand.
-In this tutorial we talked about a simple solution that can automatically recover cluster nodes in case the `kubelet` dies or becomes unresponsive.
+In this tutorial, we automatically recover cluster nodes in case the kubelet dies or becomes unresponsive.
 This can happen when the worker node is overloaded  or due to some unexpected networking issues.
 High load can be caused by not following good practices when it comes to `Pod resources limits`, like not setting them at all or using inadequate values.

 ## Contributing